eigerco/solana-spec/gossip-protocol-spec.md

 ```
 ##### `EpochSlots`
 - `from` - public key of origin
-- `slots` - list of epoch slots - can be either uncompressed or compressed with `Flate2` algorithm
+- `slots` - list of epoch slots - either uncompressed or compressed with a `Flate2` algorithm
 - `wallclock` - wallclock of the node that generated that message

 ```rust